phalcon-orphanage/docs/zh/reference/unit-testing.rst

 Next, we need a 'helper' file to bootstrap the application for unit testing.

-PHPunit ¸¨ÖúÎÄ¼ş£¨The PHPunit helper file£©
+PHPunit è¾…åŠ©æ–‡ä»¶ï¼ˆThe PHPunit helper fileï¼‰
 -----------------------
 A helper file is required to bootstrap the application for running the tests.
 We have prepared a sample file.
 Put the file in your tests/ directory as TestHelper.php.